torque-foxes/crypto-payment-poc/docs/storybook.md

 Any changes that are made to components whilst this is running are automatically deployed.

+## Using storybook for design reviews
+To use storybook in design reviews you can run a static build of storybook by running the command: `yarn storybook:static` which will output the files into a directory named `storybook-static` in the root directory of the project.
+You can then zip this up and share it around, this allows you to share the zip file with a designer so they can perform a review of what you've created.

+### Possible issues/notes
+- If you develop a block and present it out of context of the rest of the site then it is likely that you'll need to make changes once it makes it to UAT and the designer looks at it.
+- You might need to include some dist assets (e.g. images), for this you can update the command for storybook to include static files from a directory: `"storybook:build": "build-storybook -s themes/app/dist",`
+- If you're using react then there's some notes at the bottom of the page
+- This doesn't cover every design review scenario and especially for complex cases you might need to fall back to ngrok or more likely, deploying to UAT to perform the review

 ## Storybook Addons

 The default setup for Storybook simply renders the component to the page.
 There are a number of addons that allow inclusion